spiral/docs/database/builders.md

 > You can also pass requested PDO parameter type as second argument: `new Parameter(1, PDO::PARAM_INT)`.
 Internally every value passed into where method are going to be wrapped using Parameter class.

-Following methodic can be useful in cases where you would like to create some class wrapper at top of builder and expose it's parameters without rebuilding query every time.

-> You can implement ParameterInterface if you want to declare your own parameter wrappers, for example it will allow you to inject parametrized SQL code into query builder.
-This is possible due parameter reposible for both - mocking value or multiple values and providing placeholder for such values in query (see about injections below).
+You can implement ParameterInterface if you want to declare your own parameter wrappers with custom logic.

 ##### SQL Fragments and Expressions
-DBAL builders allow you to replace some of where statements with custom SQL code or expression.
-Such functionality achieved by two classes `Spiral\Database\Injections\Fragment` and `Spiral\Database\Injections\Expression`.
-Let's try to review both of them to understand the difference.
+QueryBuilders allow you to replace some of where statements with custom SQL code or expression.
+Use `Spiral\Database\Injections\Fragment` and `Spiral\Database\Injections\Expression` for such purposes.

-Let's say we would like to compare our column value to DBMS specific function:
+Use fragment to include SQL code into your query bypassing escaping:

 ```php
 //255
 $select->where('id', '=', new Fragment("DAYOFYEAR('2015-09-12')"));
 ```

-Resulted SQL will look exacly is needs to:

 ```sql
 SELECT